Your basket is currently empty!

 We see from the opening verse, that one of the rewards of trusting in the Lord is mounting up with wings as eagles, running and not getting tired… This speaks of supernatural strength.
 How can a human run and not be tired?
 That’s because they are not running on their own but are helped by God.
 Their strength is renewed; they are refreshed as they continue to put their trust in the Lord.

-So, in conclusion, my emphasis today is that we always remember God’s faithful acts and trust in Him to do it again and again.
-This is one of the ways we receive grace through faith to wait and trust upon Him to deliver us.
+So, in conclusion, the exhortation today is that we always remember God’s faithful acts and trust in Him to do it again and again.
+This is one of the ways we receive grace through faith to wait and trust Him to deliver us.

 Prayer Point: